lucifurious/kisma/README.md

 * Usable from any other framework
 * Use built-in PHP library calls whenever possible for speed.

+It is important to mention that I changed the direction of the project in late 2011.
+After using Silex for a time, I felt that it could be a very interesting core for Kisma as it already did many things that I was doing or going to do.
+So I shifted the focus of Kisma to be a framework that sits on top of Silex.

+Silex does a lot of things really well.
+However, it makes your code look like shit.
+I hate that.
+Being very anal about the way my code presents itself, I couldn't fathom delivering Silex-style code to clients.
+This led to where Kisma stands today.

+I will be working on more documentation soon.

 Features
 ========

+* Provides many useful features that make working with Silex a breeze!
 * Quicker to code repetitive tasks
 * All setters return $this for easy chaining
 * Easy to configure